huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 model.save_pretrained("saved_model")
 ```

-### FlashAttention
+### FlashAttention and memory-efficient attention through PyTorch's scaled_dot_product_attention

+PyTorch's `torch.nn.functional.scaled_dot_product_attention` (SDPA) can also call FlashAttention and memory-efficient attention kernels under the hood.
+SDPA support is being added natively in Transformers, and you can check whether your model is using SDPA with the attribute `model.config.attn_implementation`.

-SDPA can also call FlashAttention kernels under the hood.
-FlashAttention can only be used for models using the `fp16` or `bf16` dtype, so make sure to cast your model to the appropriate dtype before using it.
+Note that FlashAttention can only be used for models using the `fp16` or `bf16` dtype, so make sure to cast your model to the appropriate dtype before using it.

-To enable FlashAttention or to check whether it is available in a given setting (hardware, problem size), use [`torch.backends.cuda.sdp_kernel`](https://pytorch.org/docs/master/backends.html#torch.backends.cuda.sdp_kernel) as a context manager:
+By default, `torch.nn.functional.scaled_dot_product_attention` selects the most performant kernel available, but to check whether it is available in a given setting (hardware, problem size), you can use [`torch.backends.cuda.sdp_kernel`](https://pytorch.org/docs/master/backends.html#torch.backends.cuda.sdp_kernel) as a context manager:

 ```diff
 import torch